 - rapid weight gain

-The baby's organs become fully developed.
-It can also start to hear and swallow.
+The baby’s organs become fully developed during the second trimester.
+The baby can also start to hear and swallow.
 Small hairs become noticeable.
 Later on in the second trimester, the baby will begin to move around.
 It will develop sleeping and waking cycles that a pregnant woman will begin to notice.